ethereum/ethereum-org-website/src/content/security/index.md

 **Never, for anyone reason, hand out your private keys!**

 The private key to your wallet acts as your digital signature.
-It is the only thing stopping someone who knows your wallet address from draining your account of all of its funds!
+It is the only thing stopping someone who knows your wallet address from draining your account of all of its assets!

 ### Use a Hardware Wallet